kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

 #### System CRD Authorizer

 This small authorizer simply prevents updates to the `status` subresource on APIExports or APIBindings.
-Note that this authorizer does not validate changes to the CustomResourceDefitions themselves, but to objects from those CRDs instead.
+Note that this authorizer does not validate changes to the CustomResourceDefinitions themselves, but to objects from those CRDs instead.

 #### Maximal Permission Policy Authorizer